The misconceptions of the British 1912 ban on monoplanes.

 Because Bristol jumped on the promise shown by the new technology and used it in their Type 133 fighter (first flight in June 1934).
 The single prototype crashed before it could be evaluated by the Air Ministry.
 The Type 133 was a private venture by Bristols, with no direct government financial support, although it was government money that had helped in the development of its stressed-skin construction.
 The Air Ministry did go on to pay for the follow-on Type 146 fighter and Type 148 army cooperation monoplanes.

 The Air Ministry paid for the Type 244 monoplane from Supermarine as their front-runner for specification F7/30.
+Its wings had a metal structure from the leading edges to roughly one third of the chord, which acted as cooling radiators for the Goshawk engine.
+However, the rear portions of the wing were covered in fabric with internal bracing.
 It first flew in February 1934.
 Performance was disappointing; its top speed was actually slower than that of the Gloster Gauntlet biplane fighter which was just about to enter service with the RAF.
 In the time it took a Gauntlet to climb to 20,000 feet (6096 metres) the Supermarine Type 224 could only get to 15,000 feet (4572 metres).
 The Type 224's designer, RJ Mitchell, told the Air Ministry he could do better.
 So the Air Ministry placed a contract for his new design in December of 1934 and followed it up with a specification written around it (F37/34).
+This became the Supermarine Spitfire with full stressed-skin metal construction.

 All the other British aircraft manufacturers quickly adopted the stressed skin method of construction, often sending their designers to the USA to inspect the new American methods first-hand.
 Even Bristols sent their head designer, Frank Barnwell, to the USA.
 He came back determined to emulate the Lockheed Electra airliner, a project that led to the Bristol Type 142 "Britain First" and the Blenheim bomber.
 The growing tension caused by the rise of the Nazi party in Germany led to the expansion of the RAF and new stressed skin monoplane designs began to predominate.